Fluid Power Technicians

 Employers

-The largest users of fluid power equipment are the aerospace, construction equipment, agricultural equipment, machine tool, and material handling industries, according to the National Fluid Power Association (NFPA), an industry trade organization.
-Fluid power also provides power for auxiliary systems on planes, ships, trains, and trucks.
+The largest users of fluid power hydraulic equipment are the construction machinery, agricultural machinery, machine tool, material handling, and automotive industries, according to the National Fluid Power Association (NFPA), an industry trade organization.
+The largest users of pneumatic power hydraulic equipment are the automotives, semiconductor machinery, packaging machinery, medical equipment, and metalworking/machine tools industries.
+Companies in California, Michigan, Ohio, Indiana, and Illinois employ the largest number of fluid power professionals.

 Starting Out